-After breaking up with Dan Gilmore, Madonna renewed her effort to form a band.
-She invited her former Michigan boyfriend, Steve Bray, to New York.
+In a new effort to form a band, Madonna invited her former Michigan boyfriend, Steve Bray, to New York.
 They moved into the Music Building - a converted 12-story building crammed with studios, rehearsal rooms, and striving, impoverished young bands.
 Together they worked on writing songs and developing their sound.
-The resulting rock band, "Emmy," made little impression, but Madonna maintained a continuous stream of calls to managers, agents, record companies, and club owners.
-Camille
+The result-